aws-samples/aws-cdk-intro-workshop/workshop/content/20-typescript/70-advanced-topics/200-pipelines/4000-build-stage.md

             repositoryName: "WorkshopRepo"
         });

-        // Defines the artifact representing the sourcecode const sourceArtifact = new codepipeline.Artifact();
-        // Defines the artifact representing the cloud assembly
-        // (cloudformation template + all other assets) const cloudAssemblyArtifact = new codepipeline.Artifact();

        // The basic pipeline declaration.
 This sets the initial structure
         // of our pipeline
-        const pipeline = new CdkPipeline(this, 'Pipeline', {
+       const pipeline = new CodePipeline(this, 'Pipeline', {
             pipelineName: 'WorkshopPipeline',
-            cloudAssemblyArtifact,

-            // Generates the source artifact from the repo we created in the last step
-            sourceAction: new codepipeline_actions.CodeCommitSourceAction({
-                actionName: 'CodeCommit', // Any Git-based source control
-                output: sourceArtifact, // Indicates where the artifact is stored
-                repository: repo // Designates the repo to draw code from }),

-            // Builds our source code outlined above into a could assembly artifact
-            synthAction: SimpleSynthAction.standardNpmSynth({
-                sourceArtifact, // Where to get source code to build cloudAssemblyArtifact, // Where to place built source
+            synth: new CodeBuildStep('SynthStep', {
+                    input: CodePipelineSource.codeCommit(repo, 'master'),
+                    installCommands: [
+                        'npm install -g aws-cdk'
+                    ],
+                    commands: [
+                        'npm ci',

-                buildCommand: 'npm run build' // Language-specific build cmd })
+                        'npm run build',
+                        'npx cdk synth'
+                    ]
+                }
+            )
         });

         const deploy = new WorkshopPipelineStage(this, 'Deploy');
-        pipeline.addApplicationStage(deploy);
+        const deployStage = pipeline.addStage(deploy);
     }
 }
 {{</highlight>}}

 This imports and creates an instance of the `WorkshopPipelineStage`.
 Later, you might instantiate this stage multiple times (e.g. you want a Production deployment and a separate devlopment/test deployment).

-Then we add that stage to our pipeline (`pipepeline.addApplicationStage(deploy);`).
+Then we add that stage to our pipeline (`pipeline.addStage(deploy);`).
 An `ApplicationStage` in a CDK pipeline represents any CDK deployment action.

 ## Commit/Deploy
 Now that we have added the code to deploy our application, all that's left is to commit and push those changes to the repo.